ProjitB/projitb.github.io/containers/containers.md

 - From this menu, you can configure various parts of the to-be linux container.
 You can, for example, remove the init system (under System Configuration), as containers do not require one.
 - Run `make` and wait.
 - The part you want to add as a docker image is `output/images/rootfs.tar`

+For a bit more on my debugging experience with this: go to [here](../debugging/debugging.md#)

 ## References: